Country of Origin

 Meet Grace, Lula and Amy.
 Amy has led or worked for entrepreneurial businesses all her adult life.
 Like many women, Amy found that endless source of strength, courage, commitment, compassion, and love in motherhood.
 She started Goodness Gracious in 2009 believing she could empower a company with those same attributes to make a difference in the lives of others.

 Lula's tail-wagging dance inspired the name of our single-ingredient jerky treats and Grace inspired the company name, Goodness Gracious.
-Together, we believe we can enable all fortunate companion animals to help all less fortunate ones, one delicious treat at a time.
+Together, we believe we can enable all fortunate companion animals to help all less fortunate ones, one delicious nibble at a time.

 We Walk Heart First